duong28022003/EmpAttrition/Analysis & Model Building/README.md

 - 📂 **Preprocessing**: notebook to process the raw data before passing it to the models.
 - 📂 **Models**: best models saved after training
 - 📂 **Model Building**: notebooks to build the models, including some traditional models & neural network model.
+- 📝 *Attrition Analysis & Prediction Report.pdf*: report of all the process and outcomes.